 The Coaching Nest encourages us to turn to one another in conversation, let go of our judgments, and take the risk to be curious!
 Who knows what will EMERGE!

-Without being authentic, eventually the feeling of loneliness and vulnerability leaves many of us leaders in and out of organizations unfocused, overwhelmed, anxious and even burning out!
+Without being authentic, eventually the feeling of loneliness and vulnerability leaves many leaders in and out of organizations unfocused, overwhelmed, anxious, and even burning out!

 So why change?
 Why bother?
 I cannot answer this…only you can!
 I can create the trusting space, the energy, the tools, resources, and partnership so that you can embrace that inner power within!
 I hold you capable!